1. Submission procedure and workflow

 Why do we ask for a Bibtex export of your references during the submission process?

-We need to receive the references of each article in a structured form, i.e. with each element (year, title, volume, etc.) separated and tagged.
+We need to receive the references for each article in a structured form, i.e., with each element (year, title, volume, etc.) separated and tagged.
 This is to create the metadata associated with the article and to correctly declare the article to databases (e.g. Crossref).
 Most journals pay for an expensive service to convert the article references into structured references.
 At Peer Community Journal we cannot afford to pay for this service.
-We therefore ask authors to export their article references in bibtex format from their reference management software.
+We, therefore, ask authors to export their article references in BibTeX format from their reference management software.
 If you have difficulty exporting your references, please contact us.
 For LaTex users, if you only have a colossal bib file containing the references of your entire life, you should reduce it to the references of your submitted article by using the instructions you can find there.

 4.2 Structure of your article